ni-webtech/mpr-4/src/README.md

 Embedthis and AppWeb are trademarks of Embedthis Software, LLC.
 Other brands and their products are trademarks of their respective holders.

-See LICENSE.TXT for software license details.
+See LICENSE.md for software license details.